LeslieDancey/FME_Desktop_Advanced/performance,_fme_server,_and_fme_cloud.md

 FME Cloud is an installation of FME Server hosted by Safe Software on Amazon Web Services technology and used on a pay-as-you-go basis.
 The benefit is that you don’t have to purchase FME Server, simply make use of it whenever you have a job that can take advantage of its power.

 The key to automating this for performance benefits are the FME Cloud custom transformers available on the FME Store:

+With the FMECloudInstanceLauncher transformer I can run my master workspace (as in the example above) and have it automatically start an FME Cloud instance and run the job on it.

+This way I can start a new instance for each job, or run several jobs on one instance, depending on the type of instance and how many engines it has running on it.